TALKING ABOUT MENTAL HEALTH

 Researching some online resources that you can share or refer to when talking about what’s going on

 It planning to talk to a partner or friend or family member, setting a time to meet up, when you know you won’t be distracted or disturbed

 Remember, that it’s okay to talk about your mental health.
-Many people have experienced highs and lows.

 Who Should I Talk To About My Mental Health?